John Keel: Men in black

-In 1967, Keel popularized the term "men in black" in an article for the men's adventure magazine Saga, entitled "UFO Agents of Terror".
+Keel invented the term men in black in an article for the men's adventure magazine Saga published 1967.

 Rejection of Extraterrestrial hypothesis

 Like contemporary 1960s researchers such as J. Allen Hynek and Jacques Vallée, Keel was initially hopeful that he could somehow validate the prevailing extraterrestrial visitation hypothesis.
-However, after one year of investigations, Keel concluded that the extraterrestrial hypothesis was untenable.
-Indeed, both Hynek and Vallée eventually arrived at a similar conclusion.
+However, after a year of investigations, Keel concluded that the extraterrestrial hypothesis was untenable.
+Indeed, both Hynek and Vallée eventually had a similar conclusion.
 As Keel himself wrote: